sctowne1/Spike/README.md

  It also utilizes **pyqt5** for creation of the GUI.

  The following functions have been implemented:
-   Load Image, Save Image, Mirror Image, Invert Image, Rotate Image, Grayscale Image, Compare and Undo.
+   Load Image, Save Image, Mirror Image, Invert Image, Rotate Image, Grayscale Image, Compare, Undo, LSB Steganography for image and text encryption, Feature Detection using ORB and Difference of sums techniques.

  ### Known Issues:
 No currently known issues